 I have always appreciated automobiles which are stylish, leading-edge, and have a degree of performance.
 My tastes in autos has evolved over the years, from sports cars with great performance when I was a young man, to more mainstream designs during my middle years, and now that I’m retired, my taste in autos is swinging back to the more exciting variety again!

-Below are the automobiles I have owned.
-I might add to this list in future to include autos I have driven (and liked), or lusted after.
-You will find my most current automobile at the top of the list, and the first car I purchased at the bottom of the list.
+Below are the automobiles I have owned – my most current automobile at the top of the list, and the first car I purchased is at the bottom (but not forgotten).

 2017 Tesla Model S 75D

 In June of 2017, Tesla significantly improved the price/performance of the bottom end of the Model S line.
 Despite having 10 kW less capacity propulsion battery, the 75D model has essentially the same range as my old 85 model.
 Additionally, the performance increased the 0-100 km/h (0-60 mph) performance from 5.4 seconds to 4.4 seconds.
-In July of 2017 I placed an order for a new 2017 Model S 75D (AWD) to replace my 2014 Model S 85 (RWD).
-I take delivery sometime in September.
+In July of 2017 I placed an order for a new 2017 Model S 75D (AWD) to replace my 2014 Model S 85 (RWD), and in September I took delivery.

 2014 Tesla Model S 85